• Skip to primary navigation

 Spinach, frozen fruit - pineapple, banana, hemp hearts, milk on the counter for a smoothie.

-• Fresh Spinach is the star of this smoothie, don't worry about tasting it - we use raw baby spinach because of it's mild flavor.
-If you only have frozen cooked spinach use 1 cup instead of 3 cups as cooked spinach has a stronger taste.
-Alternatively, use raw kale.
+• Fresh spinach is the star of this smoothie, don't worry about tasting it - we use raw baby spinach in our house all the time because of its mild flavor.
+If you only have frozen cooked spinach, use 1 cup instead of 3 cups, as cooked spinach has a stronger taste.
+Alternatively, use raw kale instead.

-• Fresh Banana makes this smoothie creamy and sweet.
-If you only have frozen bananas, either increase the milk by ¼ cup or make this smoothie in a high-power blender with a tamper and it will be a nice thick smoothie.
+• Fresh banana makes this smoothie creamy and sweet.
+If you only have frozen bananas, either increase the milk by ¼ cup or make this smoothie in a high-power blender with a tamper and it will be a nice thick banana spinach smoothie.

 • Milk.
 Choose your favorite milk to use to make this smoothie - cow, almond, oat, soy, cashew, and coconut will all work great.
 Alternatively, use orange juice, or coconut water instead.

-Frozen Strawberries.
+• Frozen Strawberries.
 High in vitamins C, and A, some B-complex vitamins, potassium, iron, calcium, magnesium, and fiber.
 Buy organic strawberries if possible (due to pesticide residue).
-(Note: using strawberries will make a pale pink - almost brown smoothie unless it's mixed with other berries)
+(Note: from my experience using strawberries will make a pale pink - almost brown smoothie unless it's mixed with other berries)

-This information is shared to inspire you to eat many fruits so there are no nutritional gaps in your diet.
+I write this information to inspire you to eat many fruits so there are no nutritional gaps in your diet.
 However, if you are trying to gain more of a specific vitamin or mineral in your diet you can use the fruit that is high in those nutrients.
 Remember: Eating lots of whole food plant variety (aka lots of fruit) = a path to good health.

 Key nutrients of spinach include high amounts of iron and calcium.
 Spinach contains vitamin K, vitamin C, and folic acid.
-Because of the high amounts of B2 spinach can help cope with stress.
-It is rich in lutein which supports vision.
-Spinach contains antioxidants and anti cancer properties.
+Because of the high amounts of B2, spinach can help cope with stress.
+It is rich in lutein, which supports vision.
+Spinach contains antioxidants.

 The vitamin C in the fruit of this smoothie helps increase mineral absorption from spinach.
 So anytime you are having spinach squeeze some fresh lemon or enjoy with vitamin C rich foods.